 Probiotic had significance influence on final mean weight, percentage of survival and feed conversion rate.
-According to Ringo and Storm [12], high proportion is probably related to an increase in suitable attachment sites as a result of histological and functional development of fry and improved internal environmental conditions for bacterial growth [13].
-Growth rate throughout the experiment was improved in T3, it can be certainly suggested that the more probiotic cells in diets and host intestine would necessarily result in the more improved growth and survival.
-Better growth, as observed in T3, may establish better health conditions in zebra fish and therefore, decrease mortality.
-BioPlus 2B produces several peptide antibiotics, including subtilin and bacitracin produced by B. subtilis and B. leicheniformis; respectively, which were present in the probiotic we used.
-Moreover, there are a number of other substances with bio control activities isolated from species of Bacillus [14].
-Iturins, cyclic lipoproteins isolated from B. subtilis are toxic to a wide range of fungi and yeast [7].
-Therefore, administered Bacillus gave rise to the fry resistance to
+According to [11], high proportion is probably related to an increase in suitable attachment sites as a result of histological and functional development of fry and improved internal environmental conditions for bacterial growth [12]. growth rate through out the experiment was improved in T3, it can be certainly suggested that the more probiotic cells in diets and host intestine necessarily does result in the more improved growth and survival.
+Better growth, as observed in T3, may establish better health conditions in Zebra fish and therefore, decrease mortality.
+BioPlus 2B produces several peptide antibiotics, including subtilin and bacitracin produced by B.subtilis and B. leicheniformis, respectively, which was present in the probiotic we used.
+Moreover, there are a number of other substances with biocontrol activities isolated from abcValues with different superscripts differ by P<0.05 by means separation using the Duncan multiple range test.